NYUAD-CRC/crc-docs/_sources/hpc/jobs/job_jubail.rst.txt

           #SBATCH -p compute

-    * - **Maximum number of Tasks or CPUs**
+    * - **Maximum number of Tasks/CPUs**
       -
       -
     * -
       - Maximum number of CPUs per node was 28 in Dalma.
-      - maximum number of CPUs per node is 128 on Jubail.
+      - Maximum number of CPUs per node is 128 on Jubail.
     * -
       -
       - Small jobs (requiring less than 28 CPUs) will be sent to old Dalma nodes by the scheduler.